Information

 • Unmanaged Assets: Total number of assets that are found by BMC Discovery, but are not mapped to endpoints in TrueSight Server Automation.

-• To view all assets for a category, click the KPI link.
+• To view the details of the assets for a particular KPI, click the KPI link.

-For example, if you click Total Discovered Assets, all assets discovered by BMC Discovery appear in the list (Except excluded resources based on provided Exclude IPs/Hosts/Range list).
+For example, if you click Total Discovered Assets, all assets discovered by BMC Discovery appear in the list.
+This excludes any resources based on the provided Exclude IPs, Hosts, or Range list.

 • If you want to remove an asset, remove it first from TrueSight Server Automation and then from BMC Discovery.
 This change gets reflected in Automation Console based on the Data Refresh Cycle configured on the Configuration > Service Account page.
 Services affecting such assets are also removed from Automation Console.